tmehta12/LIFE748-Git-workshop/4_First_commit.md

 > This is the "standard loop" of git: generate content; fill up an index of modified files; commit those changes to the repository.

 ## Key Points
-> - Use git add to commit a something to your repo
+> - Use `git add` to commit a something to your repo
-> - Use git commit to add precide details of what was committed to the repo
+> - Use `git commit` to add precise details of what was committed to the repo
-> - Use git log to track the committments
+> - Use `git log` to track the commitments